Complex optomechanics

 Omar Enrique Florez Peñaloza (2023)

-I summarize most of the results of this research line in this talk.
+I summarize many of the results of this research line in this talk.